cthoyt/cthoyt.github.io/_posts/2021-02-23-cpath-visit.md

 - hippocampal atrophy

-It became our goal to use NeuroMMSig (the Alzheimer's disease map) to identify a potentially explanatory subgraph (i.e., a mechanism) that connected all the co-variates.
-After spending months re-curating the NeuroMMSig subgraph following the end of the AETIONOMY project, we were excited to apply it and all of its shiny new goodness.
+It became our goal to use NeuroMMSig (the Alzheimer's disease map) to identify a potentially explanatory sub-graph (i.e., a mechanism) that connected all the co-variates.
+We were well-positioned by using a disease map encoded in BEL that allows for the inclusion of multi-scale knowledge across the molecular, pathway, and phenotypic levels in addition to correlative and associative relationships that aren't so easy (or possible) with other modeling formalisms like BioPAX, SBML, SBGN, Cell Designer, GO-CAM, etc. After spending months re-curating the NeuroMMSig subgraph following the end of the AETIONOMY project, we were excited to apply it and all of its shiny new goodness.

 ## Methodology